OctopusDeploy/docs/docs/deploying-applications/certificates/wildfly-certificate-import.md

 The value of the `Keystore Filename` field can either be the absolute path to the keystore (in which case the `Relative base path` option has to be set to `none`), or it can be a path relative to one of the path locations defined in the `Relative base path` field.

-For example, if you wish the to reference an existing keystore file at `/opt/my.store`, set the `Keystore Filename` field to `/opt/my.store` and the `Relative base path` option to `none`.
-If you want to reference a keystore file in the `standalone/configuration` directory with a filename of `my.store`, set the `Keystore Filename` field to `my.store` and set the `Relative base path` field to `jboss.server.config.dir`.
+For example, if you wish the to reference an existing keystore file at `/opt/my.store`, set the `Keystore filename` field to `/opt/my.store` and the `Relative base path` option to `none`.
+If you want to reference a keystore file in the `standalone/configuration` directory with a filename of `my.store`, set the `Keystore filename` field to `my.store` and set the `Relative base path` field to `jboss.server.config.dir`.

 #### Setting the Keystore Password and Alias

-The `Private Key Password` field defines a custom password for the existing keystore file.
+The `Private key password` field defines a custom password for the existing keystore file.
 If this field is left blank, the keystore is assumed to have the default password of `changeit`.

-The `Keystore Alias` field defines a custom alias under which the certificate and private key are stored.
+The `Keystore alias` field defines a custom alias under which the certificate and private key are stored.
 If left blank, the keystore is assumed to have the default alias of  `Octopus`.

 ## Deploying a Certificate to a Domain